 Through a grant provided generously by the Women’s Giving Circle of Jefferson County and the Community Foundation of Madison and Jefferson County, OVO presented “Memories with Mom,” a four-part series of educational and recreational events for mothers and their sons and daughters.
 Throughout the spring and summer of 2017, we partnered with local businesses and artisans to provide fun, engaging classes on canvas art painting, Latin fusion dancing, and cake decorating for 92 individuals in our community.
 The events were free to participants and gave families great opportunities to grow, learn, make memories, and have fun together!
 Throughout the duration of this project, we were overwhelmed with incredible community support and leveraged an additional $938 in In Kind donations to make these events a success.
 This project also helped us address several identified needs from our 2015 Community Needs Assessment to include youth programs and healthy relationships.

 Summer Fun with a Purpose!
-This summer, OVO hosted for the first time ever the Camp And More Project (CAMP).
+That summer, OVO hosted the Camp And More Project (CAMP).
 The purpose of this project was to provide meaningful recreational summer programming for youth in our community.
 Recreation has consistently been identified during our Community Needs Assessments.
-Furthermore, we recognize the value of summer camp experiences.
+Furthermore, we recognized the value of summer camp experiences.
 Summer camp helps kids achieve all kinds of important outcomes: increased confidence, improved interpersonal skills, better understanding of personal responsibility, competence in a variety of skill-based activities, and a love of nature and the outdoors.
 As part of this project, we provided two different summer camp experiences for youth in our community.

 For Part 1 of CAMP, we provided a complete overnight summer camp experience for youth ages 10-13.
 We partnered with Jameson Camp, an accredited residential camp in Indianapolis, to provide a week long overnight summer camp for 17 kids from Jefferson, Jennings, and Scott Counties.
 For our campers, OVO provided full scholarships to Jameson, travel to and from camp for the youth and their parents, and essential packing list items.
 Our CAMPers attended Wellness Camp July 9-14th.
 During this special week of camp, they gained knowledge about the 6 Aspects of Wellness: physical, emotional, environmental, intellectual, spiritual, and social wellness.
 Additionally, our campers developed valuable character traits like confidence and self-respect and gained competency in activities like archery, art expressions, culinary arts, journalism, and outdoor adventures.
 We are so excited to have been able to offer such a rewarding and life-changing experience for these kids!